Is There a Deadline for Name Change After Marriage?

 What do your state's laws require?

 The most common name change notification intervals are 10, 30, and 60 days, as shown in the following table.
-This data is sourced from state government statutes, with linked citations for accuracy and transparency.
+This data is sourced from official state government statutes and resources.

 State | Deadline |